syncfusion-content/javascript-docs/js/Chart/Technical-Indicators.md

 ### Bollinger Band

 Bollinger Band indicator is created by setting the [indicators.type](../api/ejchart#members:indicators-type) as **"bollingerband"**.
 It contains three lines, namely upper band, lower band and signal line.
-Bollinger Band default value of period is 14 and standardDeviations is 2.
+Bollinger Band default value of the period is 14 and standardDeviations is 2.

 {% highlight js %}